Infant Growth Spurts: Tips From A Mother Of Three

 Baby Can’t Sleep Continuously

 Aimee would not sleep for the usual five or six hours stretch at night when going through the growth spurts.
 In fact, she would not even go for two hours without waking up to feed.
+Babies are quite sensitive while sleeping during this time so if you have no filter humidifier, it will be a disadvantage for you.

 Your Baby Appears Fatigued